Santa Rosa County Jail, FL

 Did You Know?

-Sending mail to someone at Santa Rosa County Jail in Florida?
-Address each piece to the inmate's full name and send it to the jail's street address.
+All mail to inmates at Santa Rosa County Jail must include the inmate's full name and be sent to the facility's street address.

 This guide is based on feedback from 52 families and official facility documentation.
 Learn how we verify